-First, let me start by saying you don’t have to be a Montessori expert to provide a high-quality Montessori education for your child.
+First, let me start by saying you don’t have to be a Montessori expert to provide a Montessori education for your child.
 Montessori can be overwhelming when you are first starting out but don’t let that detour you.
 Focus on the basics to start and go from there.

 Stay away from the flashy plastic toys that will lose their attention in a few days.

 This can be difficult when your child is trying to complete a task and you are in a hurry to do something.
 Try to give them the option to do practical tasks only when the time will allow as you don’t want to interrupt their concentration.

 Observation of the child is the key to success when it comes to Montessori.
 Let your child take the led and follow them on their journey.

 A child must have the freedom to explore the indoors and outdoors as well as the freedom to choose.
 Creating a freedom within limits will allow them to explore their world safely.